How to Clear the Cache in Kodi

 Although Kodi doesn’t have a native option to clear the cache, you can perform this action on your Firestick.
 It is simple and about as straightforward as clearing the cache can be.

-To clear the cache on your Firestick do this:
+To clear the cache on your Firestick, do the following:

-If you’ve noticed you’re having trouble with slowdowns on your Firestick or Kodi isn’t acting right, performing this action may clear up any problems you’re having.
+If you’ve noticed you’re having trouble with slowdowns on your Firestick or Kodi isn’t acting right, performing the above steps may clear up the problems you’re having.

-So that’s it!
-You’ve cleared Kodi’s cache.
-If you ever feel like your device is running slower than usual, or your Kodi box is buffering more than it should, clearing the cache of your device usually helps resolve any problems.
-Don’t forget that buffering and streaming problems can also spawn from network issues, so if you’re still experiencing streaming issues following a cleared cache, check your router and modem settings, or contact your ISP with network speed concerns.
+Don’t forget that buffering and streaming problems can also spawn from network issues.
+Therefore, if you’re still experiencing streaming issues after clearing the cache, check your router and modem settings, or contact your ISP with network speed concerns.

-Finally, remember that streaming from some Kodi repositories can often be unpredictable or unstable, so always make sure you’re using safe and legal repos.
+Finally, remember that streaming from some Kodi repositories can often be unpredictable or unstable, so always make sure you’re using safe and legal repositories.